Bayesian Algorithmic Mechanism Design

 \item Our reduction applies to the objective of social welfare maximization.
-It would be nice to extend our result more generally to any monotone objective function, e.g. makespan.
+It would be nice to extend our result more generally to any monotone objective function, e.g., makespan.
 Unfortunately, our approach fails to preserve the approximation factor of the makespan objective.
-For welfare our ironing procedure (weakly) increases the objective because we become more likely to allocate to a higher-valued agent at the expense of being less likely to allocate to the same agent with a lower value.
-For makespan, allocating in the higher-valued case may not improve the objective at all if the makespan is given by another agent.
-Thus, our loss for allocating less often in the lower-valued case is not offset by any improvement.
-A concrete example of this is given in Appendix~\ref{app:makespan}. {\em Is there a polynomial-time reduction that turns any approximation algorithm for any monotone objective into a BIC mechanism with the same approximation factor?}
+A concrete example that shows tha tour ideal reduction does not preserve expected makespan is given in Appendix~\ref{app:makespan}. {\em Is there a polynomial-time reduction that turns any approximation algorithm for any monotone objective into a BIC mechanism with the same approximation factor?}

-\item In the special case where our reduction is applied to a worst-case $c$-approximation (recall: our reduction applies more generally to Bayesian $c$-approximations), the resulting BIC mechanism is still only an $c$-approximation in the weaker Bayesian sense.
-A concrete example of this is given in Appendix~\ref{app:Bayesian-approx}. {\em Is there a polynomial-time black-box reduction that turns any worst-case $c$-approximation algorithm into a BIC mechanism that is also a worst-case $c$-approximation?}
+\item In the special case where our reduction is applied to a worst-case $\approxratio$-approximation (recall: our reduction applies more generally to Bayesian $\approxratio$-approximations), the resulting BIC mechanism is still only a $\approxratio$-approx\-i\-mation in the weaker Bayesian sense. {\em Is there a poly\-no\-mial-time black-box reduction that turns any worst-case $\approxratio$-approximation algorithm into a BIC mechanism that is also a worst-case $\approxratio$-approximation?}